Steven-Kha/386CrossyRoad/README.md

 # 386CrossyRoad

 The file is compressed multiple times.
 First time is 7 zip.
 Next time is normal zip.
+So you have to unzip the file twice.
 This is to fit it in github.

 When you open CrossyClone.uproject, click on the Start (level) file and press play.
 Start is in the content folder.